-Explanation: SQL injection attacks commonly target query string parameters because user input in URLs is often directly concatenated into SQL queries without proper sanitization.
-A WAF configured to inspect and filter query string parameters can block malicious SQL payloads before they reach the database server, as these parameters are the most frequent vector for such attacks.
+Explanation: SQL injection attacks commonly target both query string parameters and request body (POST data) because user input in these locations is often directly concatenated into SQL queries without proper sanitization.
+A WAF configured to inspect and filter these parameters can block malicious SQL payloads before they reach the database server, as these are primary vectors for such attacks.

 Practice all Network and Web Application Attacks questions1.
 Baseline your knowledge